CanberraUAV/admin/in-progres/bureaucracy.rst

 Notes:
  * See related: :ref:`admin-process-proposal`
  * While GitHub sort-of renders ReStructured text, it doesn't process directives so basically it doesn't work.
 This is why we automatically publish doc-builds at http://canberrauav.readthedocs.org/
- * Currently only one person has admin rights to our account at readthedocs.org, this is a pointless risk.
+ * Currently only one person has administrator rights to our account at readthedocs.org, this is a pointless risk.
  * At some stage we should review this experiment and decide if we should persevere (shift to :ref:`lessons` or pivot onto another documentation process/system)

 .. _admin-process-proposal: